MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

             Complete rework of Javascript code.
 (Module system for webpack still missing).
 All functionality is (almost) the same.
                 'Martin-Theme' for elevation changed.
 CSS-heights for map and chart changed.
 Aspect ratio for fotorama is currently fixed to 1.5.
             Tile-Server for leaflet map tiles added.
 Tiles could be stored locally to be conformant to EC privacy directive.
 Setting could be done in Admin Panel.
 (It is missing a solution for regular updates of the tile-files. they are currently stored forever.)
+            Powershell script generated to build a release (bundling with webpack did not work.)

 = 0.11.0 =
 21.05.2022: Test with WordPress 6.0-RC2.
 Minor PHP corrections.